How Roads are Chosen

 How does the City select which treatment to perform on a street?

-The Divisions of Engineering Services and Streets, Bridges, & Harbor work together to schedule the right treatment on the right street at the right time to achieve the longest pavement life possible.
+The Divisions of Engineering Services and Road and Bridge Maintenance work together to schedule the right treatment on the right street at the right time to achieve the longest pavement life possible.
 These treatment options include:

 - Crack sealing - seal cracks in streets to prevent further deterioration of the wearing surface and reduce the number of potholes.